tleyden/tleyden.github.io/source/_posts/2014-12-11-up-and-running-with-couchbase-lite-phonegap.markdown

 * Setup an AVD + emulator -- in my case I'm using the [Genymotion emulator](https://www.genymotion.com/), with a Google Nexus 4 - 4.4.4 API 19

-* It's recommended to verify your setup by creating a new empty app and running it on the emulator
+* At this point you should verify your setup by deploying [TodoLite-Android](https://github.com/couchbaselabs/ToDoLite-Android) to your emulator

 # Install Phonegap